 We get it, you’re screaming.
 But since you have your mouth open, you might as well stick ice cream in it.

-Though the sun may be out and 50 degree weather scatters all over the Bay Area—we see no reason why you shouldn’t be grabbing a delish cone of some of SF’s wackiest flavors.
+And as 90 degree weather scatters all over the Bay Area—we see no reason why you shouldn’t be grabbing a delish cone of some of SF’s wackiest flavors.
 Activated charcoal, fudge lava mud, liquid nitrogen—the list goes on.
+The places featured are either doing pints to-go and/or scoops.
 Happy devouring, Bay!

 Little Giant Ice Cream was born of a simple love for ice cream.
 The experiences it inspires, the memories it helps create—it’s simple, honest, and easy.
 But it’s also decadent, a treat for any occasion, and the ultimate comfort during those tougher spans.
 The flavor we are loving is Ugly Sweater: a Jameson Whiskey base topped with cranberry, pineapple, and M&M’S. Delicious death. // 1951 Telegraph Ave, Oakland, littlegianticecream.com